carlose-cortesg/carlose-cortesg/README.md

 - 🔭 I’m currently working on [TRMLabs](https://www.trmlabs.com/)

-- 🌱 Currenly I'm learning **more about DB backend solutions and DS is a road rather than a goal.**
+- 🌱 Currenly I'm learning **more about DB backend solutions.**

+- 🧨 DS is a road rather than a goal!

 - 🌱 Get to know more about me at [my mini bio page](https://carloseduardo.omg.lol/)